gustavoc82/Data-Feeds-and-Technology/README.md

 ![Price Variance](./assets/pricevariance.png)

-### Minimum market value
+## Minimum Market Value

-When option 4 Calculate Minimum is selected, the main Method calls method `CalculateMinimum()` and the same applicable range of property value cells is selected based on `nrows` from which values are appended to an internal list.
-C# function `Min()` is then used to display the minimum value.
+Using the minimum market value functionality, the user is able to investigate the minimum value of the market.
+When option 4 is selected, the main Method calls the `CalculateMinimum()` method and the same applicable range of property value cells is selected based on `nrows` from which values are appended to an internal list.
+Afterwards, the internal C# function called `Min()` is used to return the minimum value.

 ```csharp
 static float CalculateMinimum()